spryker/architecture-sniffer/README.md

 We use and recommend level `2` by default for local and CI checks.

+Note: Lower priorities always include the higher priorities in the validation process.

 ## Usage
 You can run the Architecture Sniffer from console by using:
 `vendor/bin/phpmd vendor/spryker/spryker/Bundles/%bundle name% (xml|text|html) vendor/spryker/architecture-sniffer/src/ruleset.xml`